catinello/nagios-check-graylog2/README.md

   - index failures
   - and the actual throughput.

 This plugin is written in standard Go which means there are no third party libraries used and it is plattform independant.
-It can compile on all available Go architecutres and operating systems (Linux, *BSD, Mac OS X, Windows).
+It can compile on all available Go architectures and operating systems (Linux, *BSD, Mac OS X, Windows, ...).

 ## Installation:

-Just download the source and build it yourself.
+Just download the source and build it yourself using the go-tools.

     $ go get github.com/catinello/nagios-check-graylog2
+    $ mv $GOPATH/bin/nagios-check-graylog2 check_graylog2

 ## Usage: